Contributions¶

 In order to perform a style check and correction at each commit you can use our

-pre-commit configuration with pre-commit install
+pre-commit configuration with uv run pre-commit install

 .